 Salaries for Special Education Assistants

-The top-paying states for teacher assistants, according to annual, mean salary, is:
+The top-paying metropolitan areas for Special Education Assistants, according to mean salary, were:

 - New York (also includes Newark and Jersey City), NY-NJ-PA: $108,070

 - San Jose (also includes Sunnyvale and Santa Clara), CA: $99,270

 - Boston (also includes Cambridge and Nashua), MA-NH: $95,590

 - Portland (also includes Vancouver and Hillsboro), OR-WA: $94,650

 - Riverside (also includes San Bernardino and Ontario), CA: $94,350